 Can I freeze this zucchini and Feta cheese pie?

 This zucchini and Feta cheese pie (Kolokitopita) can be made ahead and frozen.
 It can also be frozen after baking.
 Simply bake , allow it to cool and then freeze.

 What can I pair this zucchini and Feta cheese pie (Kolokithopita) with?

-Zucchinis go really well with cheeses as well as yogurt.
+Zucchinis go really well with dairy products such as cheeses and yogurt.
 Pair this savoury pie with a traditional Greek Feta Salad (Horiatiki).